 Folks who are not very familiar with the world of facial rejuvenation often get under eye filler and Botox treatments mixed up.
 But, if you chat with your dermatologist, you will learn that the two are very different things.

 Fillers help address volume loss; Botox addresses fine lines, crepiness, and wrinkles.
 Botox addresses different aspects of this anatomical region and often is used together.
 Some believe that fractionated CO2 and radiofrequency with Microneedling can also help improve your skin texture in the area under your eyes.
 Specifically, if there is hollowing in your tear trough, fillers work best.

 To reap the benefits of fillers or Botox you must understand what effect each has on your eyes.
 Only then should you opt for the treatment.

 What to Expect During an Under Eye Filler Treatment

 The under eye filler procedure is super easy.
 To start with – you can expect a topical anesthetic.
-Once it has had its effect and the area is numbed the injection will take place.
+Once it has had its effect and the area is numbed using numbing cream the injection will take place.
 In total, the entire procedure takes anywhere from 15 – 30 minutes depending on the exact under eye needs of the patient.

 When it comes to the injection, two different approaches are followed.
 Some doctors prefer to use the tiny needles that come with the fillers to inject the medicine.
-While an increasing number of cosmetic surgeons and dermatologists opt to use a cannula.
+While an increasing number of plastic surgeons and dermatologists opt to use a cannula.
 The cannula acts like a dull straw, allowing the needle to pass through.
 This preferably requires only one poke.